tardate/LittleArduinoProjects/Equipment/TraceTogetherToken/README.md

 ![token_algo_summary](./assets/token_algo_summary.jpg?raw=true)

 Publically available [TraceTogether](https://www.developer.tech.gov.sg/technologies/digital-solutions-to-address-covid-19/tracetogether)
-information indicates that app and tokens are able to communicate with each other.
+information appears to imply that the app and tokens are able to communicate with each other.
-I presume this means that the TraceTogether applications have had BlueTrace Lite compatibility added (though this is not included in the OpenTrace reference implementation).
+I presume this means that the TraceTogether applications have had BlueTrace Lite compatibility added, though this is not included in the OpenTrace reference implementation.
 NB: I don't see this specifically mentioned in the [release notes](https://support.tracetogether.gov.sg/hc/en-sg/articles/360046481013-App-Release-Notes), so I am just guessing.